How to deal with Banksia and Grevillea pests

 Banksia vs. Grevillea Flowering Problems and Pest Issues

-Banksias and Grevilleas are mates in the plant world, but they’re not identical.
-Banksias are a bit tougher with soil and nutrients, but they can get borers and leaf miners.
+Grevilleas and Banksia are mates in the plant world, but are not identical.
+Banksias are a bit tougher with soil and nutrient,s but can get borers and leaf miners.
 Grevilleas are more sensitive and need a bit more sun and pruning.
 Treat them differently, and they’ll both thrive.

 The Hidden Dangers: Are Your Banksias or Grevilleas Toxic to Pets?

 While most native plants are safe, some Grevilleas, especially Grevillea robusta (Silky Oak), can cause skin irritation or tummy troubles for pets.
-Banksias are generally non-toxic, but it’s still smart to keep any plant out of reach of curious pets.
+Banksias are generally non-toxic, but keeping any plant out of reach of curious pets is still smart.
 A quick check with your vet or local nursery can help you plant with peace of mind.

 Pet-Friendly Native Alternatives

-If you want a worry-free garden, loads of native plants are safe for pets.
-Bottlebrush, native sarsaparilla, and lomandra all give you that classic Aussie look without the risks.
+If you want a worry-free garden, many native plants are safe for pets.
+Bottlebrush, native sarsaparilla, and lomandra give you that classic Aussie look without the risks.
 They’re hardy, look great all year round, and attract native wildlife too, without putting your pets at risk.

 Conclusion: Keep It Natural, Keep It Safe